 What is the current status?

 The newly formed Board of Directors of Butte Choice Energy (BCE) recently adopted BCE’s Implementation Plan which will be certified by the CA Public Utilities Commission in the spring of 2020.
-Agency formation will continue through 2020 in preparation for program launch and customer enrollments beginning in early 2022.
+Agency formation will continue through 2020 in preparation for program launch and customer enrollments beginning in the Fall of 2023.

 Will businesses and residents have to participate in BCE?

-No. Butte Choice Energy will automatically enroll all eligible electric customers for service starting in 2022.
+No. Butte Choice Energy will automatically enroll all eligible electric customers for service starting in the Fall of 2023.
 However, each customer will receive four notices describing the program and relaying how they can opt-out and remain with PG&E bundled service if they so choose.
 Customers always have the choice to remain with BCE or switch back to PG&E electric generation service at any time.

 I use solar at my home/business, will BCE buy any excess power back?